-The pre-doctoral internship in clinical psychology was designed to train future psychologists to work in health-care settings that emphasize multi-disciplinary collaboration and treatment.
-The program follows the scholar practitioner model of clinical training, incorporates 2,000 hours of supervised clinical experiences, meets licensing requirements for one year of pre-doctoral supervised clinical training, and meets Houston Conference Guidelines for interns interested in neuropsychology.
-Ongoing research activities are not a primary focus of the clinical internship.
+The pre-doctoral internship in clinical psychology at Penn Medicine Lancaster General Health trains future neuropsychologists to work in health-care settings that emphasize multi-disciplinary collaboration and treatment.
+The program, accredited by the American Psychological Association (APA), follows the scholar practitioner model of clinical training, incorporates 2,000 hours of supervised clinical experiences, meets licensing requirements for one year of pre-doctoral supervised clinical training, and meets Houston Conference Guidelines specialization in neuropsychology.
+While ongoing research activities are not a primary focus of the clinical internship, opportunities for research may be available.